Make a Card (CSS ID, JavaScript)

 Look at the

-, (ii) the transform gets applied, (iii) the outside of the card rotates out of the way, so that we can see the inside of the card. -
+Go back to thestyle.cssfile.
+Notice the dot (".") before the.open-cardline?
+This dot is called a CSS class selector.
+It picks out all the tags withclass=open-cardand applies the CSS propertytransform: rotateZ(180deg);to those tags.
+When we click the button to open the card, (i) the<div id="outside">tag gets changed to<div id="outside" class="open-card">, (ii) the transform gets applied, (iii) the outside of the card rotates out of the way, so that we can see the inside of the card.

 Now we know how the card opens!
 Let's make some changes.
 Change how the card opens by using

-.
+rotateXorrotateY, instead ofrotateZ.
 Give it a try.
 Which one unfolds the card in the "correct" or "traditional" way?
-You can also change180deg
+You can also change180degto something else, maybe45degor90deg?

 Let's make our card even fancier!
 Add two new buttons inside the card: one button should flip the presents image upside-down, and the other button should flip it right-side up again.